just1ncannady/AlexaInSpace2022/_sources/lesson-plans/01-04-tea-lesson-plan-3.rst

 .. raw:: html

-	<p>In this lesson, you will build out the Space Facts Alexa Skill.
+	<p>Go to the <a href="https://hourofai.appinventor.mit.edu/login" target="_blank">Hour of AI login page</a>.
+Log in and build out the Space Facts Alexa Skill.
 You may use this <a href="https://docs.google.com/document/d/1gXTLiOCspw8bfdq1Fyuic5OhevNqGeikplist5mug68/view" target="_blank"> text-version of the tutorial</a> or following along with the video tutorial below.
 	</p>

 .. youtube:: MymcQP6UJDg